mverneret/IS_pipeline/README.md

 ## 4- Extract UMI
 In order to remove PCR duplicates for clonality quantification in the Step 6- it was necessary to extract UMI sequences from all the reads.
 We thus modified a python script from the INSERT-seq pipeline (Ivančić et al., 2022) to adapt it to our needs (```insert_seq_extract_umi_modif.py```).
-Briefly this script is based on the specific structure of the UMIs integrated in fixed linker sequences.
+Briefly this script is based on the specific structure of the UMIs integrated in fixed linker sequences. **Add more details on the extraction of the UMI and on the UMI structure**

 The UMI extraction can be performed using the ```extract_umi.sh``` script.